preziotte/party-mode/README.md

 known issues
 ============
 - doesn't play when running locally in firefox
+- soundcloud integration only working in chrome due to MediaElementSource only supporting same-origin sources in other browsers ([link](http://stackoverflow.com/a/23202652))
 - firefox `transform-origin: center` not implemented ([mozilla bug](https://bugzilla.mozilla.org/show_bug.cgi?id=923193))
 - opera `document.querySelector('audio').error` returns 4 (MEDIA_ERR_SRC_NOT_SUPPORTED).  doesn't support mp3s?
 - safari's AudioContext `.createMediaElementSource()` method not implemented -- so no progressive loading